clux/facemaulers/pcs/mordai.md

 more characterised by inability by insufficiently powerful/knowledgable to prevent disaster wanting to be in control over those who take control. anger / desperation?

+## Personal plans
+still have travelling to do
+would like to spend time of previous study and recall (at castle never)

 ## Planned
 - Have him experience something to question his silent suffering?